Difference Between Book Value vs Market Value

 Both Book Value vs Market Value are popular choices in the market; let us discuss some of the major differences:

-- The amount which the Investors will get (All assets minus all liabilities) during liquidation is termed as the Book value.
-The Market price whereas decided by the class of investors or the traders who controls the financial markets as a whole and value an asset class on the basis of the fundamentals of that particular asset class.
+- The amount the Investors will get (All assets minus all liabilities) during liquidation is termed the Book value.
+The Market price whereas decided by the class of investors or the traders who control the financial markets as a whole and value an asset class based on the fundamentals of that particular asset class.

-- The fluctuation in prices is very common in case of the Market Value whereas the price in case of Book value the price tends to move during each quarter as per the accounting treatment is done by the Accountants.
+- The fluctuation in prices is very common in the case of the Market Value, whereas in the case of Book value, the price tends to move during each quarter as per the accounting treatment done by the Accountants.

-- Financial Market plays an important role in determining the Market value whereas only the fundamentals of the particular Asset class plays an important role during the calculation of Book value.
+- The Financial Market plays an important role in determining the Market value, whereas only the fundamentals of the particular Asset class play an important role during the calculation of Book value.

-- Depreciation is an integral part of the Book value whereas depreciation hardly plays any part in market value, only the investor’s sentiment primarily drives the price movement.
+- Depreciation is integral to the Book value, whereas depreciation hardly plays any part in market value.
+Only the investor’s sentiment primarily drives the price movement.

 Head To Head Comparison Between Book Value vs Market Value